Schutzmannschaft Battalion 202

+"The village of Japołoć, the site of a three time ambush, was burned. women and children were shot dead."

+"We made havoc in the village.
+Every Ukrainian peasant was taken out and shot."

+In January 1943, the battalion was sent to Barysaw, Belarus, to guard supply lines and fight Soviet partisans.
+In April, they were subordinated to the infamous Dirlewanger unit for the anti-partisan operation "Lenz-Süd".
+The unit lost about 40 men during these actions.
+Later on, in January 1944, the heavily depleted battalion was pulled back to Lviv and then moved near Stuttgart, Germany.
+To continue fighting for poles,about half of the battalion deserted into the 27th Home Army Infantry Division, which defended the ethnic Polish population against the UPA massacres.

+Despite the massive desertion, SS leadership noted that the remaining men fought well, and some had even received German combat medals.
+The unit was praised by SS-Obergruppenführer Hans-Adolf Prützmann.

+On May 8, 1944, the battalion was officially disbanded by order of Heinrich Himmler.
+The remaining 150 men were reassigned to Radom and Częstochowa in small operational groups.
+As Soviet forces advanced, mass desertions continued, and the remaining remnants of the unit ceased to exist by August 1944.

 Background

 During its formation, the battalion was stationed in Kraków on Michałowskiego Street (renamed Luxemburgstrasse under German occupation).
 Basic training took place in Dębica, and its first commandant was Captain Tschnadel.
 The members were equipped with green uniforms of the Ordnungspolizei (Orpo) and issued Mauser 98 rifles before being transferred to occupied Eastern Poland.
 Their primary role was to combat Soviet partisans behind the frontlines of Operation Barbarossa.

 All Schutzmannschaften auxiliary police battalions were formed by the Germans from the inhabitants of occupied territories, such as the General Government, to support the German Sicherheitspolizei (security police), which was critically understaffed.
 At one point, the conscripted auxiliary police in occupied Eastern Poland included 5,000–12,000 Ukrainians and 2,000–2,200 Poles, who were often forced into opposition against each other.

 Identified by Grzegorz Motyka as the Polnisches Schutzmannschaftsbataillon 202, the unit, upon transfer to Volhynia and Podolia, became subordinate to the German Schutzpolizei.
 The volunteer recruitment in Kraków yielded only two men.
 As a result, the Germans resorted to forcibly drafting professional members of the Blue Police from the city, which severely depleted the force crucial for combating property crimes and common banditry that had escalated following the 1939 invasion of Poland.
 Some individuals evaded the draft, prompting the Germans to use false advertisements offering paid work in the "Polish [not German] Police" as another method of recruitment.